BenYemini/FantasyTeamCreator/README.md

 * **Team Strength** - player receives a bonus for the team he plays for.

-* **Activity Check** - if the player had average of 45 minutes played in the last 3 games, then his considered to be active
+* **Activity Check** - if the player had average of 45 minutes played in the last 3 games, then his considered to be active.

 * **Next Fixture** - player receives a bonus for the next fixture according to: home/ away, opponent team strength.

 *The points received for each of the parameters have been calculated for a long time, and relay on statistics and logic.*

-*Of course, you can play with the numbers at the constants file as you'll like and get different outcomes!*
+*Of course, you can play with the numbers at the constants file and get different outcomes!*

 *during the* Activity Check *and the Next Fixture methods a* **FixturesData** *object is created - [Read more here](https://github.com/BenYemini/FantasyTeamCreator/blob/3bae827df09aac0e6994ed399c181a722a9add8d/README.md?plain=1#L264)*